Flight Time From Los Angeles to Hawaii: Nonstop vs Connecting Flights

 This route is part of a larger flight-time guide covering major routes between cities.

-Los Angeles to Hawaii Flight Time at a Glance
+Flight Time From Los Angeles to Hawaii (At a Glance)

 Routing tip: If you want the shortest total travel time, choose nonstop from LAX whenever possible.
 If you need a connection, West Coast routings usually keep total time tighter, while inland connections typically add more layover risk and overall hours.